MathiasDPX/onedrive-proxy/README.md

 - Fast & easy to setup
 - ACL-like rights management with users and groups
 - Lightweight web interface for easy usage
+- Dropbox for fast and easy files uploading

 ## Setup